Generic name: candida albicans skin test

 Candin Dosage and Administration

-2.2 Candin should be administered intradermally on the volar surface of the forearm or on the outer aspect of the upper arm.
+Candin® should be administered intradermally on the volar surface of the forearm or on the outer aspect of the upper arm.
 The test dose is 0.1 mL.
 The skin should be cleansed with 70% alcohol before applying the skin test.
 The intradermal injection must be given as superficially as possible causing a distinct, sharply defined bleb.
 An unreliable reaction may result if the product is injected subcutaneously.
-A positive DTH reaction to Candin consists of induration ≥ 5 mm.
+A positive DTH reaction to Candin® consists of induration ≥ 5 mm.

 Dosage Forms and Strengths

-3.2 The skin-test strength of Candin has been determined from dose-response studies in healthy adults [see CLINICAL STUDIES ( 14)].
-The product is intended to elicit an induration response ≥ 5 mm in immunologically competent persons with cellular hypersensitivity to the antigen [see DOSAGE AND ADMINISTRATION ( 2.2)].
+The skin-test strength of Candin® has been determined from dose-response studies in healthy adults (see CLINICAL STUDIES).
+The product is intended to elicit an induration response ≥5 mm in immunologically competent persons with cellular hypersensitivity to the antigen (see DOSAGE AND ADMINISTRATION).

 Warnings and Precautions

-5.2 As has been observed with other, unstandardized, antigens used for DTH skin testing (10), it is possible that some patients may have exquisite immediate hypersensitivity to Candin.
+It is possible that some patients may have exquisite immediate hypersensitivity to Candin®.
 In persons with bleeding tendency, bruising and non-specific induration may occur due to the trauma of the skin test.
 As with all skin test antigens, local and systemic allergic reactions can occur following administration.

-7.1 Pharmacologic doses of corticosteroids may variably suppress the inflammatory response to DTH skin test antigen after two weeks of therapy. may variably suppress the DTH skin test response after two weeks of therapy.
+Pharmacologic doses of corticosteroids may variably suppress the DTH skin test response after two weeks of therapy.
 The mechanism of suppression is believed to involve a decrease in monocytes and lymphocytes, particularly T-cells.
-The skin test response usually returns to the pretreatment level within several weeks after steroid therapy is discontinued 1.
+The skin test response usually returns to the pretreatment level within several weeks after steroid therapy is discontinued.(1)

-7.2 Patients receiving beta-blocking drugs may be refractive to the usual dose of epinephrine, in the event that epinephrine is required to control an adverse allergic reaction 1.
+Patients receiving beta-blocking drugs may be refractive to the usual dose of epinephrine, in the event that epinephrine is required to control an adverse allergic reaction.(1)

 USE IN SPECIFIC POPULATIONS

-Pregnancy Category C: Animal reproduction studies have not been conducted with Candin.
-It is also not known whether Candin can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
-Candin should be given to pregnant women only if clearly needed.
+Animal reproduction studies have not been conducted with Candin®.
+It is also not known whether Candin® can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
+Candin® should be given to pregnant women only if clearly needed.

-Candin has not been adequately studied in geriatric patients.
-However, the DTH response to Candin may be diminished in geriatric patients, since the aging process is known to alter cell-mediated immunity.
+Candin® has not been adequately studied in geriatric patients.
+However, the DTH response to Candin® may be diminished in geriatric patients, since the aging process is known to alter cell-mediated immunity.
+(1)

-Candida albicans Skin Test Antigen for Cellular Hypersensitivity (Candin) is a clear, colorless, sterile solution with a pH of 8.0 - 8.5.
-The antigen should be administered intradermally according to the directions included under DOSAGE AND ADMINISTRATION ( 2.2) of this package insert.
+Candida albicans Skin Test Antigen for Cellular Hypersensitivity (Candin®) is a clear, colorless, sterile solution with a pH of 7.0 - 8.5.
+The antigen should be administered intradermally according to the directions included under DOSAGE AND ADMINISTRATION of this package insert.

 Candin - Clinical Pharmacology